hakwerk/labca/README.md

 After the base install you must go through the setup in your browser.
 To give an idea of the setup process, see these screenshots:

 <img src="https://user-images.githubusercontent.com/44847421/48658719-df506b80-ea46-11e8-9c51-08157a9a8b49.jpg" width="300"> <img src="https://user-images.githubusercontent.com/44847421/48658720-e0819880-ea46-11e8-9fda-8498ca28177d.jpg" width="300"> <img src="https://user-images.githubusercontent.com/44847421/48658721-e24b5c00-ea46-11e8-99ff-f30e0ba3ffe0.jpg" width="300"> <img src="https://user-images.githubusercontent.com/44847421/48658722-e4151f80-ea46-11e8-8b8b-6a0e57620d8c.jpg" width="300"> <img src="https://user-images.githubusercontent.com/44847421/48658723-e6777980-ea46-11e8-99ac-da046807973f.jpg" width="300"> <img src="https://user-images.githubusercontent.com/44847421/48658725-e9726a00-ea46-11e8-814f-4b25e5fc17aa.jpg" width="300">

+Once the setup is completed, please make a backup of your Root and Issuer certificates!
+They can be exported from the "Certificates" tab of the Manage page.
+On the "Backup" tab you can also create a backup of the relevant data on the server.
+The backup files should be synchronized to an external location, but that is out of scope of this document.

 ### Update